-Muller is constantly seeking new areas of land with potential for residential or commercial development and is efficient and skilled in the appraisal of greenfield opportunities, however ambitious or futuristic landowners believe their prospects may be.
+As a strategic land promotion company, Muller is constantly seeking new areas of land with potential for residential or commercial development and is efficient and skilled in the appraisal of greenfield property development opportunities, however ambitious or futuristic landowners believe their prospects may be.

 It directly manages its own strategic land promotion and representation work as part of the local and regional planning process, which is undertaken entirely at its own cost and risk.

-In-depth knowledge, expertise and long term partnerships enjoyed with industry professionals enables Muller to be recognised as a highly credible and reliable solution for realising the potential of land, through the securing of development land allocations, solving of technical issues and achievement of planning permissions.
+In-depth knowledge, expertise and long term partnerships enjoyed with industry professionals enables Muller to be recognised as a highly credible and reliable solution for realising the potential of land.
+It does this through the securing of development land allocations, solving of technical issues and achievement of planning permissions.

-Muller believes there is still significant demand for housing and employment land which cannot be met on brownfield sites and which will require the release of greenfield sites to meet such need.
+Muller believes there is still significant demand for housing and employment land which cannot be met on brownfield sites and which will require the release of greenfield sites for property development to meet such need.

 Government and Local Authority ‘brownfield land first’ policies have been in place since the early 1990’s, and much of the historic, derelict and vacant land has come forward for development over the last 20 years.